opnsense/docs/source/manual/opnsense_tools.rst

 Example 1:
 ----------
 In the Traffic Shaper a newly introduced typo prevents the system from setting the correct ipfw ruleset.
-You were asked by the developer to test a fresh patch c33343aa:
+You were asked by the developer to test a fresh patch https://github.com/opnsense/core/commit/63cfe0a96c83eee0e8aea0caa841f4fc7b92a8d0
+At the end of the page there's the short version 63cfe0a so the command would be:

-# opnsense-patch c33343aa
+# opnsense-patch 63cfe0a

 If it doesn't fix your issue of make it even worse, you can just reapply the command to revert it.